Aparna-Pawar/Part-B-RAG-Retrieval-Augmented-Generation-/README.md

 - The chatbot retrieves relevant content from the uploaded documents.
 - Users can ask questions, and answers are generated from the retrieved content.

+☁️ Access Online

+You can also access the RAG chatbot directly on Streamlit Cloud: